alienator88/McBrew/README.md

 McBrew is licensed under [Commons Clause](https://commonsclause.com).

-This means that McBrew open-source and you can do whatever you want with McBrew's source, like modifying it, contributing to it etc., but you can't sell McBrew or modified versions of it.
+This means that McBrew is open-source and you can do whatever you want with McBrew's source, like modifying it, contributing to it etc., but you can't sell McBrew or modified versions of it.

 ## Some of my apps